Şehzade Korkut: As a governor

 According to Ottoman tradition, all princes (şehzade) were required to work as provincial (sanjak) governors (sanjak-bey) as a part of their training.
 In 1491, Korkut was appointed as the governor of Saruhan sanjak (Manisa in modern Turkey).
 In 1502, he was appointed as the governor of Teke (Antalya in modern Turkey), a port on the Mediterranean coast.
 Antalya was much farther from Istanbul than Manisa, and Korkut interpreted this appointment as a sign of disfavor by his father, the sultan.
-He asked for his former seat; upon refusal in 1509, he escaped to Egypt under the pretext of pilgrimage.
+He asked for his former seat; upon refusal in 1509, he escaped to Mamluk Egypt under the pretext of pilgrimage.
 Egypt was under Mamluk rule, and he was welcomed by the Mamluk sultans.
 His father considered this a sign of negligence on Korkut's part, but pardoned him, and Korkut returned to Ottoman lands.
-During his voyage back home, the Knights Hospitalier attacked his ship and attempted to capture him, but Korkut managed to escape from the knights and return home safely.
+During his voyage back home, the Knights Hospitaller based in Cyprus attacked his ship and attempted to capture him, but Korkut managed to escape from the knights and return home safely.

 Beginning of the interregnum

 Beyazıt was now old and ailing.
 Korkut decided to move to Manisa to be closer to the capital.
 During this travel, a part of his treasury was raided by the rebels of Şahkulu.
-Later, he secretly traveled to İstanbul to have a role in the coming interregnum between his brothers.
+Later, he secretly traveled to Istanbul to have a role in the coming interregnum between his brothers.
 However, he found almost no supporters in the capital.
 He met with his brother Selim, who convinced him to return to his sanjak.
 Korkut then gave up all of his claims to the throne and took no part in the civil war between his two brothers (Şehzade Ahmet and Selim I).

 Death

 Selim I (known as Yavuz) became the new sultan in 1512.
 Korkut readily accepted his brother's reign.
 Nevertheless, distrustful Selim decided to test his loyalty by sending him fake letters from various bureaucrats of the empire that attempted to encourage him to take part in a rebellion against Selim.
 Feeling that Korkut was preparing to revolt, Selim had Korkut executed in 1513 near Emet (around Kütahya in Turkey).
-He was buried in Bursa.
+He was buried in Bursa, in the türbe of Sultan Orhan.

 Issue

-There are no known Şehzade Korkut's concubines, but he must have had at least two, since he had two sons (For time's rule, a concubine could only have one son before being estranged by prince or Sultan's bed).
+The names of Şehzade Korkut's concubines are not known, but he must have had at least two, since he had two sons (at the time there was a rule that stated that a concubine could only have one son before being estranged from a prince or Sultan's bed).

 Sons

 Şehzade Korkut had two sons, both of whom died infants.
-The names and dates of birth and death are unknown.
+Their names and dates of birth and death are unknown.